 The image of the tall, imposing New Zealander, catapulted Hillary into the status of media hero, both then and over the intervening half century.
 Yet he remained modest about the whole event, seeing it as a triumph of a whole mountaineering team, rather than just one man.

 Part of the myth of Everest is the image of Hillary and Tenzing.
-They were not heroes of the old epic kind, dedicated to colossal purposes, prone to colonial utterances such as Mallory’s famous explanation as to why he wanted to climb Everest, “because it is there”.
+They were neither heroes of the old epic kind with a fixation on colossal purposes or prone to colonial utterances such as Mallory’s famous explanation as to why he wanted to climb Everest, “because it is there”.
 Nor were they larger than life Hollywood media creations.
 Hillary had reached the highest pinnacle of the earth.
 This was well before Leonardo DiCaprio would bellow, propped up by stage-hands and harnesses on a cardboard ship sinking to the bottom, “I’m the King of the World” Hillary and Tenzing were quietly, actually, there.
 Hillary:

 “I was just an enthusiastic mountaineer of modest abilities who was willing to work quite hard and had the necessary imagination and determination.
 I was just an average bloke; it was the media that transformed me into a heroic figure.
 And try as I did, there was no way to destroy my heroic image.
 But as I learned through the years, as long as you didn’t believe all that rubbish about yourself, you wouldn’t come to much harm.”